Húsavík

-Húsavík ([ˈhuːsaˌviːk]) is a town in Norðurþing municipality on the north coast of Iceland on the shores of Skjálfandi bay with 2,307 inhabitants.
+Húsavík ([ˈhuːsaˌviːk]) is a town in Norðurþing municipality on the northeast coast of Iceland on the shores of Skjálfandi bay with 2,485 inhabitants.
 The most famous landmark of the town is the wooden church Húsavíkurkirkja, built in 1907.
 Húsavík is served by Húsavík Airport.

 Overview

-Income is derived from tourism and fishing, as well as retail and small industry.
-Until recently, Húsavík was the export harbour for silica that was extracted from nearby lake Mývatn.
+Here income is derived from tourism and fishing, as well as from retail and small industries.
+Until 2004, Húsavík was the export harbour for silica that was extracted from nearby lake Mývatn.

-According to the Landnámabók ("Book of Settlement"), Húsavík was the first place in Iceland to be settled by a Norseman.
+According to the Landnámabók ("Book of Settlement"), Húsavík was the first place in Iceland to be settled in by a Norseman.
 The Swedish Viking Garðar Svavarsson stayed there for one winter around 870 A.D.
-When he left the island in spring of 870, after a winter's stay, he left behind a man named Náttfari and two slaves, a man and a woman, and they established a farm here.
-The name of the town means "bay of houses", probably referring to Garðar's homestead, which may have been the only houses then in Iceland.
+When he left the island in spring of 870, after a winter's stay, he left behind a man named Náttfari and two slaves, a man and a woman, and they established a farm there.
+The name of the town means "bay of houses", probably referring to Garðar's homestead, which was probably the only houses then in Iceland.

 Tourism

 Húsavík has become a centre of whale watching in Iceland due to whales of different species that frequently enter the bay.

 The Húsavík Whale Museum is located in the town centre by the harbour.

-In town there is also a civic museum about culture and biology.
+In the town there is also a civic museum of culture and biology.

 Among other things, it shows a stuffed polar bear (arrived in Grímsey in 1969) and ancient boats.

 Each year in mid July, Húsavík holds a festival called Mærudagar [ˈmaiːrʏˌtaːɣar̥], which translates to “Candy Days”.
 Thousands of people from all over Iceland come to the tiny town to enjoy this occasion which consists of music, colourful decorations, and an array of food and drink.

-Húsavík is also home to The Exploration Museum, a museum about the history of human exploration.
-A monument honouring the Apollo astronauts that trained around Húsavík during the 1960s is located outside the museum.
+Húsavík is also home to The Exploration Museum, a museum of the history of human exploration.
+A monument honouring the Apollo astronauts who got trained up around Húsavík during the 1960s is located outside the museum.

-The Eurovision Museum, dedicated to the Eurovision Song Contest, had its soft opening in October 2021.
-An official grand opening will happen sometime in 2022.
+The Eurovision Museum, dedicated to the Eurovision Song Contest, had its soft opening in October 2021, with the official grand opening in 2022.

 The region of Mývatn, with its interesting geology and diverse animal life, is nearby.
-Jökulsárgljúfur National Park with the horseshoe-shaped canyon Ásbyrgi and the waterfalls Dettifoss, Hafragilsfoss and Selfoss is also not far from the town.
+Jökulsárgljúfur National Park with the horseshoe-shaped canyon Ásbyrgi and the waterfalls Dettifoss, Hafragilsfoss and Selfoss are also not far from the town.

+Húsavík Airport is located close to the town.
+Until 2024, there were regular flights to Reykjavík Airport.
+The Vaðlaheiðargöng tunnel opened in 2019 which shortened the travel time to Akureyri to within an hour.
+Flights from Húsavík Airport have therefore ceased.

 Sports

 ÍF Völsungur is the local football club.
 They last played in Iceland's top tier in the 1988 season.
+The town also offers many opportunities for recreational sports.
+A 9 hole golf course, hiking and walking paths, two gym facilities and an outdoor public swimming pool.